-About two years ago, Popovics sent me a fly he had just developed.
-At first glance I wasn't impressed, but when I tied a few and watched them in the water, I really became intrigued.
+Popovics once sent me a fly he had just developed.
+At first glance I wasn’t impressed, but when I tied a few and watched them in the water, I really became intrigued.
 Having now used this fly in fresh and salt water throughout the United States, Canada, Nicaragua and Cuba, I think that this may be one of the best patterns he has ever created.
-Certainly it is the most effective new streamer fly I have fished in the past decade.
-Popovics calls his new fly the Bucktail Deceiver, or BTD.
+Certainly it is the most effective new streamer fly I have fished.
+Popovics calls his fly the Bucktail Deceiver, or BTD.

 But when you place a liberal amount of bucktail on the fly, it sinks so slowly it appears suspended when you stop retrieving it.
 You can also fish it in very skinny water without snagging if you dress it heavily.
 Since it’s made solely from bucktail, the fly falls to the water almost like a parachute when cast, so you can drop it right in front of fish and not spook them.
 This method has served me well on laid-up tarpon and snook.

 I rarely get excited about a fly pattern, but I can tell you I’m tying a number of BTDs in different sizes and color combinations (I really like an all-white wing and body with a chartreuse collar) for future trips.
 I urge you to try Popovics’ Bucktail Deceiver — you won’t be disappointed.